- Child Custody

 When seeking an enforceable modification of a custody order in Texas, the courts may allow a modification that is in the best interests of the child in the following situations:

-Contact a Houston child custody attorney to find out if you are eligible to modify your agreement.
+Contact a Lubbock child custody attorney to find out if you are eligible to modify your agreement.